Income tax filing is essential for every taxpayer in India. But what’s more important is to know which type of ITR form you need to file.

 Since this ITR form has multiple sections of the Income Tax Act, it is advised to properly check the eligibility criteria before you file it.
 Also, staying updated with the latest changes in every ITR form will ensure smooth filing without errors.

 ITR-5 is to be used by partnership firms, LLPs, AOPs, and some companies having business income.
-ITR-7, however, applies to trusts, political parties, institutions, and other entities that have their returns under Sections 139(4A)-(4F).
+ITR-7, however, applies to trusts, political parties, institutions, and other entities that have their returns under Sections 139(4A)-(4D).

 ITR-7 form is used for charitable and religious trusts under Section 139(4A).

-Due date for ITR-7 in FY 2024-25 (AY 2025-26) is 15 September 2025 for non-audit cases and 31 October 2025 for audit cases.
+Due date for ITR-7 in FY 2025-26 (AY 2026-27) is August 31, 2026, for non-audit cases and October 31, 2026, for audit cases.